Blog Layout

 To begin with, an agency should be clear about what the reporting requirements are for each type of force used.

 Second, a methodical approach to reviews that always asks the same questions should be adopted for the review process.
 Whether its digital or on paper, specific questions based on law, policy and agency training should be applied to the review process to ensure all use of force incidents are reviewed as similarly as possible every day and officer to officer.
-An example form we created can be found in the additional resources section for this video.
+An example form we created can be found in the additional resources section for this video on our learning platform.

 And third, a clear process for the flow of paperwork and disposition of the investigation should be implemented.
 Officers should be clear about what's going to happen after they write their report.